Syllable Types: To Teach or Not to Teach?

 - The current body of research has not yet provided conclusive evidence for whether or not we should teach syllable types and specific syllable division strategies (e.g., VC|CV, V|CV, VC|V patterns).

-- Some arguments against teaching syllable types: syllable types are not consistent (e.g., do not account for the schwa vowel sound), can take a long time to teach, may cause cognitive overload for students, and may be unnecessary when students are taught flexible syllable division strategies.
+- Some arguments against teaching syllable types: syllable types are not consistent (e.g., do not account for the schwa vowel sound), can take a long time for educators to teach, may cause cognitive overload for students, and may be unnecessary when students are taught flexible syllable division strategies.

 What are more flexible syllable division strategies?